 - Suggest why it is important to conserve habitat in Madagascar and at home

-Introducing classification with an engaging detective hunt exploring the features of different vertebrates.
-Pupils also sort animal artefacts, play topical games and meet some live invertebrates.
+Introducing classification with a range of animal artefacts and an engaging detective hunt exploring the features of different vertebrates.

 - Group animals according to their similarities